procrastinate-org/procrastinate/docs/howto/cron.rst

 By default, periodic tasks receive a single integer argument, named ``timestamp``. it represents the `Unix timestamp`__ of the date/time it was scheduled for (which might be arbitrarily far in the past).

-You can add other arguments when defining the periodic task, they will be passed to the underlying task.

 .. __: https://en.wikipedia.org/wiki/Unix_time